 Complaints of sexual harassment filed with DHR may be submitted any time within three years of the harassment.
-If an individual does not file a complaint with DHR, they can bring a lawsuit directly in state court under the Human Rights Law, within three years of the alleged sexual harassment.
+For any other causes of action that occurred on or after February 15, 2024, the statute of limitations for filing with DHR has been extended to 3 years.
+For any causes of action (other than sexual harassment) that occurred before February 15, 2024, the statute of limitations for filing with DHR is 1 year.
+If an individual does not file a complaint with DHR, they can bring a lawsuit directly in state court under the Human Rights Law, within three years of the alleged harassment, discrimination, or retaliation.
 An individual may not file with DHR if they have already filed a HRL complaint in state court.

 Complaining internally to the Library does not extend your time to file with DHR or in court.
-The three years are counted from the date of the most recent incident of harassment.
+The statute of limitations period is counted from the date of the most recent incident of unlawful conduct.